evaera/roblox-lua-promise/docs/Tour.md

 myFunction():andThen(print)
 ```

-If you already have a function that yields, and you want it to return a Promise instead, you can use <ApiLink to="Promise.promisify" /> or <ApiLink to="Promise.try" />:
+If you already have a function that yields, and you want it to return a Promise instead, you can use [Promise.promisify](/api/Promise#promisify) or [Promise.try](/api/Promise#promisify):

 ```lua
 local function myYieldingFunction(waitTime, text)